 Warning: This article contains discussion of suicide which some readers may find distressing.

-Storage Wars star Darrell Sheets spent much of his life building his wealth and for many fans his net worth has only just been revealed.
+Storage Wars star Darrell Sheets made a name for himself as an avid auction buyer and for many fans his net worth has only just been revealed.

-The beloved reality TV star who fans recognise from the A&E hit series sadly died at the age of 67 at his home in Lake Havasu, Arizona, according to a police report released on Wednesday.
+The beloved reality TV star who fans recognize from the A&E hit series sadly died at the age of 67 at his home in Lake Havasu, Arizona, according to a police report released on Wednesday (April 22).

 News of Sheets’ death was shared after the publication of a police report detailing how officers were called to his home in the early hours after someone discovered a body at the address.